snowhypers/Sun2Agent/README.md

 - Follow the existing project structure.
 ```

-The file is appended to the system prompt as clearly-labelled advisory context.
-If
-`AGENT.md` does not exist, sun2Agent behaves exactly as before.

 > [!IMPORTANT]
-> **AGENT.md is advisory only.** It cannot override, disable, or bypass sun2Agent's guardrails.
-The guardrails run on entirely separate code paths (user prompts, tool arguments, tool output) and are not affected by system-prompt text.
+> **`AGENT.md` is advisory only.** It cannot override, disable, or bypass any guardrail.
+Guardrails run on separate code paths that system-prompt text can't touch.

-## Local memory (optional)
+<a id="memory"></a>
+### Local Memory (`memory.md`)

-Enable memory from `/config` to let sun2Agent retain explicit preferences between sessions.
+Enable memory from `/config` to let Sun2Agent retain explicit preferences between sessions.
 Memory lives locally and makes no model, embedding, telemetry, or memory-service requests.

 - Editable memories live in `~/.sun2agent/memory.md`.
 - `/memory` opens `memory.md` even when automatic memory is disabled.
 - Local keyword relevance selects up to five memories; the full file is never injected.
-- Explicit phrases such as “remember that…”, “I prefer…”, and “always…” can be saved automatically.
+- Explicit phrases such as "remember that…", "I prefer…", and "always…" can be saved automatically.
-- Memory is contextual only and cannot override AGENT.md, guardrails, security policy, or Docker restrictions.
+- Memory is contextual only and cannot override `AGENT.md`, guardrails, security policy, or Docker restrictions.

-## Skills (optional)
+<a id="ai-agent-skills"></a>
+### AI Agent Skills (`skills.md`)

 Skills are reusable instruction blocks you write once and toggle onto the agent whenever you need them — a coding style, a review checklist, a writing voice.
-They live in one hand-edited markdown file, `~/.sun2agent/skills.md`, and work exactly like AGENT.md: advisory context, no API keys, no LLM calls to manage them.
+They live in `~/.sun2agent/skills.md`.

-**1. Write skills.** Run `/skills` → **Add/Edit Skills** (opens `skills.md` in your editor; the file is created with a starter template on first use).
-Each skill is a `## Name` heading followed by its instructions:
+**1. Write skills.** Run `/skills` → **Add/Edit Skills**.
+Each skill is a `## Name` heading followed by instructions:

 ```markdown
 ## Code Review